rich-strain/README-Generator/includes/README.md

   ## Contributing

   We welcome contributions from the community to help improve this project.
-Please refer to the contribution guidelines provide here.
+Please refer to the contribution guidelines here.

   ## Tests

-  To run tests for this project ensure that you have installed the necessary dependencies by running “npm install”.
-You can also run “npm test” to execute the test scripts defined in the package.json file.
+  Please run "npm test" to execute the test scripts defined in the package.json file.

   ## Questions

-  You can find me on Github https://github.com/git-hub-username.
+  You can find me on Github https://github.com/rich-strain.
  If you have any questions, feel free to reach out to me at [student@codingbootcamp.com](mailto:student@codingbootcamp.com).